BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 Our testing strategy is to attempt to rid the game of bugs/errors so we can release our game to the public and receive feedback.
 We will be testing all the main aspects and functions of the game as stated in the scope (3.0).

-We will be using several types of testing such as Unit Testing , System and Integration Testing ,Performance and Stress Testing,User Acceptance Testing , Batch Testing,Automated Regression Testing,Beta Testing Participants.
+We will be using several types of testing such as Unit Testing , System and Integration Testing ,Performance and Stress Testing, User Acceptance Testing , Batch Testing, Automated Regression Testing, Beta Testing Participants.

 ### 4.1 Unit Testing